Gary Anandasangaree

-Sathiyasangaree "Gary" Anandasangaree (சத்தியசங்கரி ஆனந்தசங்கரி; born 1973) is a Canadian politician and lawyer who has been Minister of Public Safety since 2025.
+Sathiyasangaree "Gary" Anandasangaree (சத்தியசங்கரி ஆனந்தசங்கரி; born 1973) is a Canadian politician and lawyer who has been Canada's Minister of Public Safety since 2025.
 A member of the Liberal Party, Anandasangaree was elected to the House of Commons in 2015 and currently serves as the member of Parliament (MP) for Scarborough—Guildwood—Rouge Park.

 Anandasangaree was previously Minister of Crown–Indigenous Relations and Northern Affairs from 2024 to 2025 and Minister of Justice and Attorney General of Canada from March to May 2025.
-He is only the second minister of Tamil descent to hold federal office, following Anita Anand.
+He is the second minister of Tamil descent to hold federal office, following Anita Anand.

 Early life and family

 Anandasangaree, born in Jaffna, Sri Lanka in 1973, is the son of V. Anandasangaree, a leading Sri Lankan Tamil politician, by his second wife, Yogam.
 His parents separated in 1980 and he and his mother moved to Ireland, where she had relatives.
 They had planned to return to Sri Lanka in July 1983; but when the Black July anti-Tamil riots broke out, Anandasangaree and his mother travelled to Canada on August 31, 1983.
 Anandasangaree is estranged from his father and has only met him twice since 1983.

 After high school Anandasangaree attended Carleton University, graduating in 1996 with a B.A. honours degree in political science.
 He is married and has two children, Bairavi and Sahanah.